• Skip to primary navigation

 About Aloo Chaat

 This is a very flexible recipe.
 You can adjust spice level easily.
 Some add onions or green chillies, but I like keeping it simple.
 Even small changes in spice gives different taste each time.
-You can play around with what you have.
+You can play around with what you like.
 It hardly takes any time and needs very less effort.

 I usually make this chaat fresh and serve immediately.
 It does not need planning or advance preparation.
 It is one snack that gets over very fast once served.
 Everyone ends up asking for more.